AlbertP3/FlashCards/README.md

 ![SOD Window](scripts/resources/imgs/ss_sod.png)

 <p>Search Online Dictionaries facilitates adding new words to the datasets via a command line interface - translation for the searched phrase are fetched from the online service and then filtered by the user to be finally saved to the file.
-There are several online dictionaries available of which list can be shown via the "help" command.
+There are several online dictionaries available of which list can be shown via the "help" command - a local source can also be used .
 Searched phrases can be Edited or Added if they don't suite the expectations out-of-the-box.
 If the searched phrase is already in the dataset, user will be notified about the duplicate</p>

 <h1>EFC Model Optimizer</h1>